luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

     demo = Demo(onNewFrame=<fn>, onShowFrame=<fn>, onNn=<fn>, onReport=<fn>, onSetup=<fn>, onTeardown=<fn>, onIter=<fn>) # all params are optional
     demo.run_all(conf)

-Remember that :code:`PYTHONPATH` env variable must contain a path do depthai repository in order for the imports to work.
+Remember that :code:`PYTHONPATH` env variable must contain a path do depthai repository for the imports to work.
 Alternatively, you can place the script along :code:`depthai_demo.py` in the repository

 Next steps